thinkC/spring-boot-projects/how_to_dockerize_angular_springboot_app.md

 COPY --from=build /spring-boot-project/spring-boot-modules/spring-boot-angular/target/spring-boot-angular-1.0.jar /app/app.jar
 ENTRYPOINT ["java", "-jar", "/app/app.jar"]
 ```
+FROM - this installs parent image and name it as `build`
+RUN mkdir - creates a directory called _spring-boot-project_ on the container.
+WORKDIR - set the working directory for any command that is ran
+COPY - The first _COPY_, copies the all the content from the current directory to the _/spring-boot-project_ directory that is created on the container.
+While the second _COPY_ copies the _build image_ fron the build stage with the `spring-boot-angular-1.0.jar` file its _target_ directory to _/app/app.jar_ of the container.
+ENTRYPOINT - This is the command that will always be executed when the container starts.

 Next, I ran script below to create the backend image and named it `spring-boot-app1` in the current directory